Longines Conquest Cal.291 Automatic 18ct Pink 1966

 *Please note – our 12 months’ warranty is only applicable if the list price is paid.

 The Watch Case

-Inside the case-back is correctly signed: Longines, Swiss Made, with the Longines winged hourglass brand.
-The case also carries Swiss Geneva hallmarks and the Longines model number 9001.
+Inside the case-back is correctly signed Longines, Swiss Made, with the Longines winged hourglass brand.
+The case also carries Swiss Geneva hallmarks and two case reference numbers 9045 5 and 208.

 As ever, our standard advice applies: vintage watches should be kept clean and dry at all times.

 The Strap and Buckle

 This watch has been fitted with a new high-quality Brown Camel Grain leather strap with a matching Longines gold plated buckle.
 We feel this suits the watch very nicely, however, if a different colour or style of strap is preferred, simply let us know and we will do our best to oblige, free of charge.
 We carry tan, conker, dark brown and black in stock and in plain padded leather, or crocodile skin or lizard skin, but can also obtain most types and colours from our partners at ‘Watch Obsession’ within 48hrs.
 Please take a look at their huge range 19mm straps if you wish here.

 Although there are no original papers with this watch, the numbers and markings on the watch are all correct, dating the watch to 1966.
 A detailed written receipt with a 12 month warranty* and a separate insurance valuation for the replacement value will be provided at the time of sale, along with our unique ‘Lifetime Authenticity Guarantee’ which states: “If at any time, this watch proves to be anything less than totally authentic, or not as described, Vintage Gold Watches of London will offer you a full refund at any time”.

 The vintage Longines presentation box shown in the photographs is included in the sale of this watch.